-An advanced course describing structure, synthesis, properties and uses of natural and synthetic organic and inorganic polymers.
-Prerequisite: Minimum grades of C in CHE 320 and 312 or permission of the department.
+An advanced course describing structure, synthesis, properties and uses of organic polymers, with emphasis on proteins and nucleic acids.
+Prerequisite: Minimum grade of C in CHE 320.
 Three hours lecture.
+Offered in Fall 2001 and Fall 2003.

 350 Advanced Inorganic Chemistry